US casinos match best quarter ever; post-COVID hopes rise

 Terry Glebocki, CEO of the Ocean Casino Resort in Atlantic City, said customer volumes at her property have been increasing this year, due in part to a multimillion-dollar reinvestment the casino is making.

-But there is another factor at play as well, she said.
+But there is another factor at play, she said.

 “I do think we’re seeing more and more people feeling more comfortable coming out” to casinos, she said.
 “There’s a ton of pent-up demand out there.
 People want to go out and have fun, and that’s what you do at a casino.”